KatyBrown/CIAlign/man/user_guide.md

 ---
-title: CIAlign
+title: CIAlign - Clean and Interpret Alignments
+author: Charlotte Tumescheit, Dr. Katherine Brown, Dr. Andrew E. Firth
 documentclass: article
 fontsize: 10pt
 mainfont: FreeSans
 geometry: [top=2cm, bottom=1.5cm, left=1cm, right=1cm]
 ---

-CIAlign is a command line tool which performs various functions to parse and analyse a multiple sequence alignment (MSA).
+CIAlign is a command line tool which performs various functions to clean and analyse a multiple sequence alignment (MSA).

 The tool is designed to be highly customisable, allowing users to specify exactly which functions to run and which settings to use.
-It is also transparent, generating a clear log file and diagram showing exactly how the alignment has changed.
+It is also transparent, generating a clear log file and alignment markup showing exactly how the alignment has changed and what has been removed by which function.

 This allows the user to:

 * Remove sources of noise from their MSA
-  * Crop of poorly aligned sequence ends
+  * Crop poorly aligned sequence ends
-  * Remove of insertions which are not present in the majority of sequences
+  * Remove insertions which are not present in the majority of sequences
-  * Remove of sequences below a threshold number of bases or amino acids
+  * Remove sequences below a threshold number of bases or amino acids
   * Remove columns containing only gaps
   * Remove sequences above a threshold level percentage of divergence from the majority

 * Generate consensus sequences

 * Visualise alignments
-  * Generate image files showing the alignment before and after parsing and showing which columns and rows have been removed
+  * Generate image files showing the alignment before and after using CIAlign cleaning functions and showing which columns and rows have been removed
   * Draw sequence logos
-  * Visualise coverage at each postiion in the alignment
+  * Visualise coverage at each position in the alignment

 * Analyse alignment statistics
   * Generate a similarity matrix showing the percentage identity between each sequence pair

+* Unalign the alignment

 ## Requirements
 * python >= 3.6
 * matplotlib >= 2.1.1